She's a revolution, she's a peace accord

 Film — Animated

-- Thomas O'Malley and Duchess's son Toulouse from The Aristocats, both ginger cats with cat-green eyes, in contrast with Duchess and Marie's white fur (see: blonde) and blue eyes.
+- Thomas O'Malley and Toulouse (one of Duchess' kittens) from The Aristocats, both ginger cats with cat-green eyes, in contrast with Duchess and Marie's white fur (see: blonde) and blue eyes.

 - Taran from The Black Cauldron, the hero of the story.